 At these moments, when smiling seems like a hard task, keep calm and talk to guests.
-The hotel front-desk agent should be able to greet the traveler full of energy and, if possible, not showing the storm inside him/her.
+The hotel front desk agent should be able to greet the traveler full of energy and, if possible, do not reveal the storm inside him/her.

-“Smile and wave, boys”
+“Smile and wave, hoteliers”

 We often face stressful situations in the hotel industry.
-That is why I had to learn quickly how to activate the smile-and-wave mode, like a Madagascar penguin.
+That is why I had to quickly learn how to activate the smile-and-wave mode, like a Madagascar penguin.

-The multi-task hotel front-desk agent
+The multi-tasking hotel front-desk agent

-The hotel front-desk agent often has to play different roles: concierge, bellboy, reservation agent, housekeeper, and even bartender if necessary.
+The hotel front desk agent often has to play different roles: concierge, bellboy, reservation agent, housekeeper, and even bartender if necessary.
 Adaptability and versatility are key characteristics for this position.

 Try to do all that with a big smile on your face.
 Who said the life of a hotel receptionist is easy?

 The hotel multichannel customer service challenge is not easy.
 Here is what top hotel experts have to say on how to tackle the problem: [Customer Service Dilemma]

 Lost in translation?